l7mp/stunner/examples/direct-one2one-call/README.md

    }
    ```

-1. After exchanging the SDPs, the client will ask STUNner to open a TURN transport relay connection
+1. Once configured with the above ICE server configuration, the browser will ask STUNner to open a TURN transport relay connection
-   for the media it will send and generate a local ICE candidate for each relay connection it
+   for the sending video and generate a local ICE candidate for each relay connection it
    creates.
-Note that only relay candidates are generated: host and server-reflexive
+Note that only TURN-relay candidates are generated: host and server-reflexive
-   candidates would not work with STUNner anyway; this is why we set the `iceTransportPolicy` to
+   candidates would not work with STUNner anyway.
+This is why we set the `iceTransportPolicy` to
-   type `relay` in the ICE server configuration in the application server.
+   type `relay` in the ICE server configuration above.
 Observe
    further that the candidate contains a private IP address (`10.116.1.21` in the below case) as
-   the relay address: this just happens to be the IP address of the STUNner pod that received the
+   the TURN relay connection address: this just happens to be the IP address of the STUNner pod that receives the
-   TURN allocation request from the browser (there can be multiple STUNner pods, see below):
+   TURN allocation request from the browser.
+Local ICE candidates are sent by clients to the
+   application server.
    ```console
    Sending message: {[...] "candidate:0 1 UDP 91889663 10.116.1.21 36930 typ relay raddr 10.116.1.21 rport 36930" [...]}
    ```
-1. Local ICE candidates will sent by the client to the application server.
-The application server
+1. Receiving an ICE candidate from one of the clients, the application server simply forwards it
-   in turn will forward all ICE candidates verbatim over to the other client, which receives them as
+   verbatim over to the other client, which receives them as a remote ICE candidate.
-   a remote candidates.
    ```console
     Received message: { [...] "candidate:0 1 UDP 91889663 10.116.1.21 36930 typ relay raddr 10.116.1.21 rport 36930" [...]}
    ```
-1. Once ICE candidates are exchanged, the browsers start to check them all for connectivity.
-With
+1. Once ICE candidates are exchanged, the browsers start to a connectivity check on potential
-   STUNner this usually succeeds with the first candidate pair: the browsers establish the media
+   candidate pairs.
+With STUNner this usually succeeds with the first pair.
+After connecting, video
-   connection over UDP/TURN via STUNner and video starts to flow between the two clients.
+   starts to flow between the two clients via the UDP/TURN connection opened on STUNner.
+Note that
+   browsers can be behind any type of NAT: STUNner makes sure that whatever aggressive middlebox
+   exists between itself and a client media traffic will still be able to flow seamlessly.

 ## Scaling